serdimoa/charting/Widget-Constructor.md

 ####width, height
 The desired size of a widget.
 Please make sure the widget has enough space to look smart.

 **Remark**: if you want the chart to occupy all the available space, do not use '100%' in those field.
-Use `fullscreen` parameter instead (see below).
+Use `autosize` parameter instead (see below).
 It's because of issues with DOM nodes resizing in different browsers.

-####fullscreen <false>
+####autosize <false>
-Boolean value showing whether chart should occupy all the available space or not.
+Boolean value showing whether chart should occupy all the available space and resize with the container.

 ####toolbar_bg
 Toolbars background color